c0rdis/c0rdis.github.io/source/_posts/2015-01-16-cryptosocial-network-from-the-inside.markdown

  "*Lookup failed in query SELECT hash,val,ctime,type FROM merkle_blocks WHERE hash LIKE ? w/ [\"bad%\"]*"  is not enough why would anyone ever write a blog post about it :)

-After a short overview I spotted two major design problems which looked pretty dangerous to me.
+After a short overview, I spotted two major design problems which looked quite serious to me.

 ### 1) User password as a single point of failure